yagosys/202301/userguide/010-eks/demo_macvlan.md

 - ### install docker secret to pull cfos image from docker repository

-assume you have cfos image on your private docker hub repository. then you will need create secret to pull cfos image please follow <TODO> to create a docker secret
+Assume you have build your cfos image and saved on your private repository for example like docker hub. then you will need create secret to pull cfos image please follow <TODO> to create a docker secret yaml manifest.

 ```
 kubectl create -f dockersecret.yaml
 ```

 check the result
 ```
 ➜  eks git:(main) ✗ kubectl create -f dockersecret.yaml